A Guide to DEEP’s Environmental Quality Records Center (File Room)

 Documents and Data Available Online

 Use the DEEP Document Online Search Portal to search, view, and download electronically available documents.
-Currently available agency documents, include: Hazardous Waste Manifests, Spill Reports and associated documents (for all releases reported through June 30, 2022 and some releases reported after that date), and a growing number of Remediation documents.
+Currently available agency documents, include: Hazardous Waste Manifests, Spill Reports and associated documents, and a growing number of Remediation documents.

 Many datasets concerning the environment and natural resources category can be found within the CT Open Data platform, which include the datasets listed below.
 These datasets can be searched, sorted, tabulated, and downloaded.
 The datasets only provide data from DEEP databases.
-They do not provide access to documents (images) like the DEEP Document Online Search Portal.
-However, the datasets can be very useful search tools, especially since some of the datasets do not yet have corresponding documents (images) available via the DEEP Document Online Search Portal.
+They do not provide access to electronic documents like the DEEP Document Online Search Portal.
+However, the datasets can be very useful search tools, for example if you are simply looking to find a case number or are searching for a specific address before you search the DEEP Document Online Search Portal.

 Datasets on CT Open Data: